-BP treatment targets in older patients (65-80 years) BP treatment targets in older patients (65-80 years) An SBP target of between 140-150 mmHg is recommended for older patients (65-80 years).
-In older patients (≥65 years), it is recommended that SBP should be targeted to a BP range of 130-139 mmHg.
-BP treatment targets in patients aged over 80 years BP treatment targets in patients aged over 80 years An SBP target between 140-150 mmHg should be considered people older than 80 years, with an initial SBP \geq 160 mmHg, that they are in good physical and mental condition.
-DBP targets DBP targets A DBP target of <90 mmHg is always recommended, except patients with diabetes, in whom values <85 mmHg are recommended.
-A DBP target of <80 mmHg should be considered for all hypertensive patients, independent of the level of risk and comorbidities.
-Initiation of drug treatment Initiation of drug treatment Initiation of antihypertensive therapy with a two-drug combi may be considered in patients with markedly high baseline Bl at high CV risk.
-Resistant hypertension Resistant hypertension Mineralocorticoid receptor antagonists, amiloride, and the al blocker doxazosin should be considered if no contraindicatio exists.
-Device-based therapy for hypertension Device-based therapy for hypertension In case of ineffectiveness of drug treatment, invasive procedu such as renal denervation and baroreceptor stimulation may considered.
-Recommendation Grading Grade I Grade Ila Grade IIb Grade III
+BP treatment targets in older patients (65-80 years) BP treatment targets in older patients (65-80 years) An SBP target of between 140-150 mr is recommended for older patients (65 · · · In older patients (≥65 years), it is recommended that SBP should be targeted to a BP range of 130-139 mmHg.
+BP treatment targets in patients aged over 80 years BP treatment targets in patients aged over 80 years An SBP target between 140-150 mm- people older than 80 years, with an init that they are in good physical and men tial SBP ≥160 mmHg, provided An SBP target range of 130-139 mmHg is recommended for people old than 80 years, if tolerated.
+DBP targets DBP targets A DBP target of <90 mmHg is always r patients with diabetes, in whom values recommended.
+A DBP target of <80 mmHg should be patients, independent of the level of ris , , , , , , , , , , , , , , , , , , , Initiation of drug treatment Initiation of drug treatment Initiation of antihypertensive therapy we may be considered in patients with matter at high CV risk. · · It is recommended to initiate an antihy two-drug combination, preferably in a patients and those at low risk and with if SBP is <150 mmHg).
+SPC.
+The exceptions are frail older Resistant hypertension Resistant hypertension Mineralocorticoid receptor antagonists, amiloride, and the alpha-1 blocker doxazosin should be considered if no contraindication exists.
+Recommended treatment of resistant hypertension is the addition of low-dose spironolactone to existing treatment, or the addition of furth diuretic therapy if intolerant to spironolactone, with either eplerenone amiloride, higher-dose thiazide/thiazide-like diuretic or a loop diuretic, or the addition of bisoprolol or doxazosin.
+Device-based therapy for hyperte nsion Device-based therapy for hypertension In case of ineffectiveness of drug treatment, invasive procedures such as renal denervation and baroreceptor stimulation may be considered.
+Use of device-based therapies is not recommended for the router treatment of hypertension, unless in the context of clinical study RCTs, until further evidence regarding their safety and efficacy available. ne context of clinical studies and Recommendation Grading Grade I Grade IIa Grade IIb Grade III